Adults are being encouraged to make lifestyle changes to improve their health and wellbeing with the support of a new initiative.

-The pregnancy rate in Merton for girls aged 18 or under has reduced by three quarters in under a decade, according to new statistics.
+The pregnancy rate in Merton for girls aged 18 or under has reduced by three quarters, according to new statistics.

 The places where people live, work and play can have just as much impact on reducing childhood obesity as personal lifestyle choices, according to an independent report.